georgexyz19/inkscapetutorial.org/content/posts/extension14_paths.md

 ## Path Related Extensions

 Inkscape comes with many path related system extensions.
-They are listed under `Modify Path`, `Generate From Path`, and `Visualize Path` submenus under `Extensions` top level menu.
+They are listed under `Modify Path`, `Generate From Path`, and `Visualize Path` submenus under `Extensions` menu.
-Let's look at one of them and discuss its code.
+Let's examine one of them and discuss its code.

 When we work on engineering drawings, the dimension tool is indispensable.
 The `Dimensions` menu under `Visualize Path` is such a tool.
 We can select several path elements or a single